hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 [Amazon Kinesis Data
 Streams](https://aws.amazon.com/kinesis/data-streams/) (KDS) is a massively scalable and durable real-time data streaming service.
-All data items passing through it, _records_, are assigned a _partition key_.
-Records with the same partition key are ordered.
+All data items passing through it, called _records_, are assigned a _partition key_.
+As the name suggests, partition keys group related records together.
+Records with the same partition key are also ordered.
 Partition keys are grouped into _shards_, the base throughput unit of KDS.
 The input and output rates of shards is limited.
 Streams can be resharded at any time.

 To read from Kinesis, the only requirement is to provide a KDS stream name.
 (Kinesis does not handle deserialization itself, it only provides